invadelabs/drewwiki/ServerSetupCentOS7.md

 Provision a VM
 ==============

-I'm going to be running the rest of my services as VMs provisioned through foreman and configured via puppet.
+The remaining services will be VMs or containers provisioned through foreman and configured via puppet / docker.
 The first VM was provisioned via virt-install with the instructions below and kickstart following.

 Kickstart file for foreman vm